simonmichael/hledger/MANUAL.markdown

         LC_NUMERIC="C"
         LC_TIME="C"
         LC_ALL=

-    if there is non-ascii text in your journal file:

         $ file my.journal
         .../.journal: UTF-8 Unicode C++ program text

-    In this case you need to set the `LANG` environment variable to a locale suitable for the encoding shown (probably UTF-8).
+    In this case you need to set the `LANG` environment variable to a locale suitable for the encoding shown (eg UTF-8).
 You can set it temporarily when you run hledger:

         $ LANG=en_US.UTF-8 hledger ...